bluwy/publint/site/rules.md

 }
 ```

-Note that you'll need to change all imports to use the specifier defined in `"imports"` field (e.g. `import foo from "module-a"` -> `import foo from "#module-a"`).
+Note that you'll need to change all imports to use the specifier defined in the `"imports"` field.
+For example, `import foo from "module-a"` -> `import foo from "#module-a"`.

-So switching to the `"exports"`/`"imports"` field may not be a one-to-one migration, and that's fine!
-Once you're ready to restructure your code, you can make these changes going forward.